 If you are on a debt treadmill, where you are trying your best to pay down your debts but never really gain any traction, you might be considering consolidating your debt as an option.
-Certainly there are a lot of positives in trying to consolidate your debts as a wise repayment strategy, but there are some things to consider.
+Certainly, there are a lot of positives in trying to consolidate your debts as a wise repayment strategy, but there are some things to consider.

-“If you are juggling multiple credit cards, you may only able to put down minimum payments every month.
+“If you are juggling multiple credit cards, you may only be able to put down minimum payments every month.
 When you only pay your minimum payment, you are paying mostly your interest charges.
 As a consequence, your balance doesn’t really go down and you will get frustrated,” says Jeff Schwartz, executive director, Consolidated Credit Canada.

 “Consolidating your debt provides you with an efficient strategy that lets you combine your debts and focus your income on paying down that debt.
 The key is to be committed and to understand how debt consolidation fits into your overall money management plan,” says Schwartz.

 One option you may consider is trying to consolidate your debts yourself.
 If it works for you, combine your debts using a balance transfer to one card (preferably one with the lowest interest rate).
 You can then focus your payments in one place, paying more than the minimum and reducing the debt in an efficient manner.

 Close the other cards in the meantime, so that you are not tempted to rack up additional debt.

 Another debt consolidation option is to get a loan from your bank or work with your credit counsellor.
 If you are able to do so, this can be a good option for a number of reasons.

 If you’ve had trouble spending within your means on credit cards, then open credit (i.e. credit that you can pay down and spend on again) is probably not for you.
 An installment loan (like that which you’d receive for debt consolidation) means set payments every month until the debts are gone.